Microscopic study of the Josephson supercurrent diode effect in Josephson junctions based on two-dimensional electron gas: Theoretical model

 \subsection{Andreev bound states}

 We model the 2DEG-based S/F/S junction by means of the stationary Bogoliubov--de~Gennes~Hamiltonian~\cite{DeGennes1989}

 where

 represents the single-particle Hamiltonian of electrons and $ \hat{\mathcal{H}}_\mathrm{h} = -\hat{\sigma}_y \hat{\mathcal{H}}_\mathrm{e}^* \hat{\sigma}_y $ of their hole counterparts.
 Throughout the text, $ \hat{\sigma}_0 $ and $ \hat{\sigma}_i $ stand, correspondingly, for the $ 2 \times 2 $ identity and the $ i $th Pauli matrices in spin space.
 To simplify the analytical calculations, we assume that the effective masses~$ m $, as well as the Fermi~level~$ \mu $, are the same throughout the junction.
 Similarly, we assume a uniform strength~$ \alpha $ for the Rashba SOC that originates from the broken space-inversion symmetry.
-Moreover, the deltalike barrier with an effective scattering length $ d $ is characterized by the scalar potential~$ V $ and the magnetic exchange~$ E_\mathrm{XC} $ acting perpendicular to the current direction.
+Moreover, the delta-like barrier with an effective scattering length $ d $ is characterized by the scalar potential~$ V $ and the magnetic exchange~$ E_\mathrm{XC} $ acting perpendicular to the current direction.
 While the first accounts for the reduced junction transparency~\cite{DeJong1995,Zutic1999,Zutic2000,*Zutic2000alt,Costa2017,Costa2018,Costa2019,Costa2020,Costa2021}, the second gives the two spin projections along the junction direction different energies.
-The deltalike model enormously simplifies the analytical treatment, and still gives valid results for the experimentally relevant short-junction~scenarios~\cite{Scharf2019,Baumgartner2021,Lotfizadeh2023}, in which the length of the F link is substantially smaller than the underlying superconducting coherence length $\xi$.
+The delta-like model enormously simplifies the modeling of the system at the analytical level~(we briefly comment on its validity in~Sec.~\ref{Sec_BoundStates_Magnetic}).
+However, it also needs to be mentioned that the finite thickness of the link in real junctions typically imprints a highly nontrivial angular dependence on its tunneling transparency.
+Earlier works demonstrated, for example, that thin~(nearly delta-like) links mostly favor the tunneling of (quasi)particles that are incident under sufficiently large angles with respect to the normal plane~(known as the ``acceptance cone'')~\cite{Fogelstrom1997,Bell1988,Bauer1993}, which means that channels with larger~$ |k_y| $ shall contribute with a larger weight to the total Josephson current, which would be itself beneficial for our model.
+However, for simplicity, we do not account for this effect in the present study and leave it open for its follow-up.

 Inside the superconducting regions, we assume an $ s $-wave coherence governed by the pairing potential

 where $ \Delta_0 >0$ refers to the magnitude of the proximity-induced superconducting gap in the 2DEG and $ \varphi $ to the corresponding superconducting phase difference.
 Approximating $ \hat{\Delta}_\mathrm{S} $ through a step function, without a self-consistent treatment, is the standard approximation~\cite{Halterman2001} assuming that spatial variations of the gap are developing on a length scale smaller than the coherence length.